wkentaro/gshell/README.rst

     :target: https://badge.fury.io/py/gshell

-Navigate in Google Drive like doing on shell.
+Navigate in Google Drive like you do so on shell.

 Screencast